barchart/marketdata-api-js/README.md

 # @barchart/marketdata-api-js

 [Barchart](https://www.barchart.com) offers real-time market data streams from an exhaustive array of exchanges around the world.
-This SDK allows your applications to consume real-time market data.
+This SDK allows your applications to consume streaming market data.

 ### Overview